oVirt/ovirt-site/source/sdk/java-sdk.html.md

 `       `<scope>`compile`</scope>
 `   `</dependency>

-list of available releases can be found at [java-sdk-changelog](java-sdk-changelog)
+NOTE: list of available releases can be found at [java-sdk-changelog](java-sdk-changelog)

+NOTE: javaDoc can be downloaded via "mvn dependency:resolve -Dclassifier=javadoc"

 ### Development deployment